SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/maximum-number-of-owners.md

 ## Policy Violation E-mail

-**Syskit Point sends an e-mail to existing owners** when Microsoft Teams or Microsoft 365 Groups are detected that have more owners than defined in the policy settings.
-The e-mail includes all of the workspaces where the policy violation was triggered.
+**Syskit Point sends an e-mail to existing owners** when there are Microsoft Teams or Microsoft 365 Groups that have more than the maximum number of owners assigned, as defined in the policy settings.
+The e-mail includes a list with all of the workspaces where the policy violation was detected.

 You can find the following information in the e-mail:
 * **Due date to resolve the policy violation (1)**; you have 15 workdays to resolve the policy violation